Dzongkha

 The word dzongkha means "the language of the fortress", from dzong "fortress" and kha "language".
 As of 2013, Dzongkha had 171,080 native speakers and about 640,000 total speakers.

 Dzongkha is a South Tibetic language.
-It is closely related to and partially intelligible with Sikkimese, and to some other Bhutanese languages such as Chocha Ngacha, Brokpa, Brokkat and Lakha.
+It is closely related to Laya and Lunana and partially intelligible with Sikkimese, and to some other Bhutanese languages such as Chocha Ngacha, Brokpa, Brokkat and Lakha.
 It has a more distant relationship to Standard Tibetan.
 Spoken Dzongkha and Tibetan are around 50 to 80 percent mutually intelligible.